RaptorRepack/RepackToolkit/README.md

-Raptor Repack Toolkit 2023

-*This repack toolkit using only offline game repacking or installer create purpose.*
+This repack toolkit using only offline game repacking or installer create purpose.

-*This repack toolkit fully open source software and this toolkit all data available for my GitHub page only.*
+This repack toolkit fully open source software and this toolkit all data available for my GitHub page only.

 Versions Status
 ----------------------------------------------------------------------------------------------------